arjuns238/E-mail-Spam-Classifier/README.md

 #  Spam classification

 Preprocessing - in processEmail.m, we implement the following preprocessing steps,
-• Lower-casing: The entire email is converted into lower case, so that captialization is ignored (e.g., IndIcaTE is treated the same as Indicate).
+<li> Lower-casing: The entire email is converted into lower case, so that captialization is ignored (e.g., IndIcaTE is treated the same as Indicate). </li>
-• Stripping HTML: All HTML tags are removed from the emails.
-Many emails often come with HTML formatting; we remove all the HTML tags, so that only the content remains.
+<li>Stripping HTML: All HTML tags are removed from the emails.
+Many emails often come with HTML formatting; we remove all the HTML tags, so that only the content remains. </li>
-• Normalizing URLs: All URLs are replaced with the text \httpaddr".
+<li> Normalizing URLs: All URLs are replaced with the text \httpaddr". </li>
-• Normalizing Email Addresses: All email addresses are replaced with the text \emailaddr".
+<li> Normalizing Email Addresses: All email addresses are replaced with the text \emailaddr". </li>
-• Normalizing Numbers: All numbers are replaced with the text "number".
+<li> Normalizing Numbers: All numbers are replaced with the text "number". </li>
-• Normalizing Dollars: All dollar signs ($) are replaced with the text "dollar".
+<li> Normalizing Dollars: All dollar signs ($) are replaced with the text "dollar". </li>
-• Word Stemming: Words are reduced to their stemmed form.
+<li> Word Stemming: Words are reduced to their stemmed form.
 For example, "discount", "discounts", "discounted" and "discounting" are all replaced with "discount".
-Sometimes, the Stemmer actually strips off additional characters from the end, so "include", "includes", "included", and "including" are all replaced with "includ".
+Sometimes, the Stemmer actually strips off additional characters from the end, so "include", "includes", "included", and "including" are all replaced with "includ". </li>
-• Removal of non-words: Non-words and punctuation have been removed.
-All white spaces (tabs, newlines, spaces) have all been trimmed to a single space character.
+<li> Removal of non-words: Non-words and punctuation have been removed.
+All white spaces (tabs, newlines, spaces) have all been trimmed to a single space character. </li>

 Vocab.txt contains the vocabulary text file which we map to the preprocessed words.